CiscoDevNet/terraform-provider-secureworkload/docs/resources/label.md

       }
   }

-  Note: If creating multiple rules during a single terraform apply, remember to use depends_on to chain the rules so that terraform creates it in the same order that you intended.
+  Note: If creating multiple resources for label during a single terraform apply, you may have to use depends_on to chain the resources so that terraform creates it in the same order that you intended.
 ---

 # secureworkload_label (Resource)